-If the fund does not use EFTPS, deposit fund income tax payments (and estimated tax payments) with Form 8109.
-Do not send deposits directly to an IRS office.
-Mail or deliver the completed Form 8109 with the payment to a qualified depositary for Federal taxes or to the Federal Reserve bank (FRB) servicing the fund's geographic area.
-Make checks or money orders payable to that depositary or FRB.
-To help ensure proper crediting, write the fund's employer identification number (EIN), the tax period to which the deposit applies, and "Form 1120-RIC" on the check or money order.
+Louis, MO 63197.
+Make the check or money order payable to "Financial Agent".

+To help ensure proper crediting, write the fund's EIN, the tax period to which the deposit applies, and "Form 1120-RIC" on the check or money order.
 Be sure to darken the "1120" box on the coupon.
 Records of these deposits will be sent to the IRS.

-A penalty may be imposed if the deposits are mailed or delivered to an IRS office rather than to an authorized depositary or FRB.
 For more information on deposits, see the instructions in the coupon booklet (Form 8109) and Pub.
 583, Starting a Business and Keeping Records.

-If the fund owes tax when it files Form 1120-RIC, do not include the payment with the tax return.
-Instead, mail or deliver the payment with Form 8109 to a qualified depositary or FRB, or use EFTPS, if applicable.
+If the fund owes tax when it files Form 1120-RIC, do not include the payment CAUTION with the tax return.
+Instead, mail or deliver the payment with Form 8109 to an authorized depositary or use EFTPS, if applicable.